-Standon Calling festival is proud to be recognised by Attitude Is Everything as an access-friendly festival.
+Standon Calling is proud to be working alongside Attitude Is Everything to make the festival as access-friendly as possible.
 We aim to cater for all access needs to ensure everyone has an enjoyable time.
 If you have a disability, specific requirements, or care for someone who does, and plan on joining us, we would like to understand your access needs in full.

 HOW DO I CONTACT YOU TO DISCUSS MY ACCESS NEEDS?

-We endeavour to respond to all access queries within 5 working days, but this can occasionally take longer during busy periods in the run up to the festival.
+We endeavour to respond to all access queries within 10 working days, but this can occasionally take longer during busy periods and in the run up to the festival.

 HOW ACCESSIBLE IS THE FESTIVAL SITE?